-Homily For The1st Sunday Of Lent, Year C
+Homily For The 5th Sunday of Easter, Year C

 This brief reflection was written by Fr.
-Njoku Canice Chukwuemeka, C.S.Sp.
-He is a Catholic Priest and a member of the Congregation of the Holy Spirit (Spiritans).
+Njoku Canice Chukwuemeka, C.S.Sp., DMin, a Catholic Priest and a member of the Congregation of the Holy Spirit (Spiritans).
 He is a missionary in Puerto Rico.
-He is the Parish Priest of Parroquia la Resurrección del Senor, Canóvanas, and the Major Superior of the Congregation of the Holy Spirit (Spiritans), Circumscription of Puerto Rico and the Dominican Republic.
-He was the chancellor of the Diocese of Fajardo Humacao, Puerto Rico.
+He is Director of Santuario del Espiritu Santo, Dorado, and the Major Superior of the Congregation of the Holy Spirit (Spiritans), Circumscription of Puerto Rico and the Dominican Republic.
 Fr.
 Canice is a member of the Academy of Homiletics.
-For more details and comments contact him at: canice_c_njoku@yahoo.com, canicechukwuemeka@gmail.com
+For more details and comments, contact him atcanice_c_njoku@yahoo.com, canicechukwuemeka@gmail.com.

 (https://orcid.org/0000-0002-8452-8392)